 Why is it celebrated?

 Valentine’s Day became popular in the UK in the 17th century.
-Many will say that Valentine’s Day is celebrated on February 14th to honour the death of St. Valentine, whilst other believe that it is marked on this day annually Christianise the pagan festival of Lupercalia.
+Many will say that Valentine’s Day is celebrated on February 14th to honour the death of St. Valentine, whilst other believe that it is marked on this day annually Christianise the pagan festival of Lupercalia. [pullquote]We love because he first loved us.
+We love because he first loved us.
+1 John 4:19[/pullquote]

 In a nutshell, Valentine’s Day marks love, whether that love is shown to a spouse, friend, parent or siblings everyone should aim to show love just as everyone deserves to receive love, and yes we will agree that it shouldn’t only be shown on one day every year but we can at least mark it as an anniversary of increased love.